miles-no/gather-your-party-with-svelte/README.md

 # Gather your party with Svelte

+---
+---

+# This repository is archived, [click here for the new repository.](https://github.com/miles-no/gather-your-party-with-svelte)

+---
+---

 ## Getting started

 1. Make sure you have Node v16 or v17 installed with `node --version`.